NERSC/sshspawner/README.md

 See [jupyterhub_config.py](jupyterhub_config.py) for a sample configuration.
 Adjust values for your installation.

-## Getting Help

-We encourage you to post issues on the GitHub issue tracker if you have questions.

 ## License

 All code is licensed under the terms of the revised BSD license.